siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

 ### When to use

-Use breadcrumb navigation when your website or application has a deep hierarchy of pages or content.
+Use breadcrumb navigation when your application has a deep hierarchy of pages or content.
 This can help users understand where they are within the application, and make it easier for them to navigate back to previous pages.

 ### When not to use

 Breadcrumbs should not be used for an information architecture of two levels or less.
 Don't use breadcrumbs as replacement for a main navigation.
-If the information structure is extremly complex, consider using a tree instead of a breadcrumb.
+If the information structure is extremely complex, consider using a tree instead of a breadcrumb.

 ## Variants